dodohand/dodohand/README.txt

 - various curved and straight tweezers
 - bench shear for cutting metal clips
 - dial calipers for measuring and setting metal clip dimensions
+- combination square for controlling cuts on bench shear
 - diagonal cutters for trimming metal clips to length.
 - digital multimeter for testing solder joints
 - dental pick